JanneMattila/azure-policy-evaluator/README.md

 Try to deny inbound traffic to port 22 on Network Security Group (NSG).

-If you test this policy in Azure Portal by adding inbound rule to allow this traffic, policy does block you from doing that.
+If you test this policy in Azure Portal by adding inbound rule to allow this traffic, policy correctly blocks you from doing that.
+So, it works as expected.

 If you then try to do the same with Azure PowerShell: